Skip to main content

 Restructuring Overview

-Eiger entered chapter 11 with a clear objective: run a structured sale process for its drug portfolio while preserving patient access and stabilizing liquidity.
-The voluntary petition and first day declaration positioned the cases as an orderly liquidation rather than a reorganization, and the debtors sought to keep operations funded long enough to conclude a competitive auction process.
-Cash was tight, and Innovatus held first priority liens on substantially all assets.
-The final cash collateral order granted adequate protection through replacement liens and superpriority claims and imposed a budget with variance testing, which allowed the estate to continue operations during the sale process while protecting the secured lender.
+Eiger entered chapter 11 to run a structured sale process for its drug portfolio while preserving patient access and funding operations through closing.
+The voluntary petition and First Day Declaration described the cases as a liquidation rather than a reorganization.
+Cash was tight, and Innovatus held first-priority liens on substantially all assets.
+The Final Cash Collateral Order granted adequate protection through replacement liens and superpriority claims and imposed a budget with variance testing.

 Asset sales then moved in rapid succession.
-The court approved the Zokinvy transaction in late April 2024 through a sale order that authorized a transfer free and clear of liens and facilitated closing in early May.
-That was followed by the avexitide sale under a June 27, 2024 order and a revised order on August 21, 2024 covering the lonafarnib and peginterferon lambda assets.
-These approvals transformed the estate from an operating biotech into a post sale liquidation vehicle.
+The court approved the Zokinvy transaction in late April 2024 through a Zokinvy Sale Order authorizing a transfer free and clear of liens.
+The avexitide sale followed under a June 27, 2024 Avexitide Sale Order, and the court later entered a revised order on August 21, 2024 covering the lonafarnib and peginterferon lambda assets.

 Plan confirmation followed in early September 2024.
-The confirmation order approved an amended disclosure statement and confirmed the Fifth Amended Joint Plan of Liquidation, which established the distribution framework for remaining value.
+The Confirmation Order approved an amended disclosure statement and confirmed the Fifth Amended Joint Plan of Liquidation.
 The plan later became effective on September 30, 2024.
-External reporting described the outcome as highly favorable to stakeholders, with secured and unsecured creditors paid in full and equity holders receiving distributions, a rare result in biotech bankruptcies as noted in Sidley's summary.
+Public reporting said secured creditors were paid in full, unsecured creditors were paid in full with interest, and equity holders received distributions.

 DateEvent